chromaui/chromatic-docs/github-actions.md

 Now Chromatic will run for any branch except `example`.

-Other branches can also be included, such as the ones created by the Renovate bot.
+Other branches, such as the ones created by the Renovate bot, can also be included.

 ### Run Chromatic on large projects